rebeccatraceyt/WhatTheBlank/TESTING.md

 9. As a player, I want to have the option to replay the game once I have finished to start again.
     - Once they have completed all questions, the player will be presented with the game-end text.
     - No matter their score, the player will have the option to **play** again (or to **try** again), using an appropriate **redo** icon.
+    - They also have the option to restart during the game, clearing their score and time.
 10. As a player, I want to provide suggestions to the developer to upgrade the game, enhancing my user experience.
     - In the footer, the user can access a suggestions form, allowing them to send a message to the developer.
     - Using **EmailJS**, the form is validated and will send a message to both the developer and the sender.